pfekin/summation-based-transformers/README.md

 ## Acknowledgments

-This work draws inspiration from:
-- Henri Atlan's theory of self-organization
-- Jacques Derrida's concept of différance
-- Walter Freeman's research on neural dynamics
+This work draws inspiration from Henri Atlan's theory of self-organization, Jacques Derrida's concept of différance, and Walter Freeman's research on neural dynamics.